guohongbin-git/awsome-ai-sdlc/docs/en/README.md

 This project collects and organizes best practices, tools and workflows for AI-assisted Software Development Life Cycle (SDLC).
 It aims to provide a comprehensive resource list for developers working on AI projects.

-> Note: This document is automatically translated by Trae AI.
-The translation may contain inaccuracies.
-For the most accurate version, please refer to the [Chinese original README](../../README.md).

 ## Table of Contents